 Further reading

-If you found this article useful, please let us know in the comments below, and feel free to share and recommend to your friends.
+If you found this article useful, please let us know in the comments below, and feel free to share and recommend it to your friends.
 We appreciate your support.
 You might also find these articles helpful.

 FEATURE IMAGE: Fresh shoot and branching characteristics in a young grove of Phyllostachys dulcis.
 Photos by Fred Hornaday.